Platform Landing Zone: Part 2 - Building the Foundation for Enterprise Azure

 | adventCalendar-2025 | Release - Platform | Deployment of the Platform Services resources |

-| adventCalendar-2025 | Release - Platform (Canary) | Deployment of the Platform Services resources |
+| adventCalendar-2025 | Release - Platform (Canary) | Canary deployment of Platform Services resources |

 | adventCalendar-2025 | Release - Platform Connectivity | Deployment of the Platform Connectivity Landing Zone resources |